 "Debut novelist Morton tells a gloriously macabre young-adult tale about the difficulties of being a teenage ghoul in the 1970s... pairs the darker aspects of life in high school with the lighter aspects of cannibalism, including details that range from humorous, poignant reflections on monster movies to quirky details of grave robbing.
-Howard’s very human struggle to find acceptance explores whether being a monster is in fact a choice.
+Howard's very human struggle to find acceptance explores whether being a monster is in fact a choice.
 The ending will likely leave readers happy and delightfully disturbed.
-Once readers dig up this clever supernatural YA story, they likely won’t want to put it down."
+Once readers dig up this clever supernatural story, they won't want to put it down."

 -- KIRKUS REVIEWS